-26. The following Council policies, strategies and bylaws were considered:

-- the QLDC Cemeteries Handbook 2019

-- the QLDC Traffic and Parking Bylaw 2018

-- the outcomes and principles of Vision Beyond 2050

-- the QLDC Annual Plan

-- the QLDC Ten Year Plan 2021-31

-- 27. The recommended option is consistent with the principles set out in the named instruments.

-- 28. Review of bylaws are included in the Ten Year Plan/Annual Plan.
+- 27. The following Council policies, strategies and bylaws were considered: - the QLDC Cemeteries Handbook 2019 - the QLDC Traffic and Parking Bylaw 2018 - the outcomes and principles of Vision Beyond 2050 - the QLDC Annual Plan - the QLDC Ten Year Plan 2021-31. - 28.
+The recommended option is consistent with the principles set out in the named instruments. - 29.
+Provision for review of bylaws is included in the Ten Year Plan/Annual Plan.